This subject area is offered by the School of Economics (Faculty of Arts and Social Sciences).

 - ECMT2150 Intermediate Econometrics

 (ii) 24 credit points in elective units of study with a minimum of 18 credit points at 3000 level selected from the following:

 - ECMT3170 Computational Econometrics

-Please check the Units of study for details of the unit prerequisites, corequisites and other requirements.
+Please check the School of Economics units of study table (Faculty of Arts and Social Sciences) for details of unit prerequisites, corequisites and other requirements.